Getting started (C++ reference implementation)

 Tip

-Going to a real socket is a one-line swap: replace the loopback endpoints with two udp_transport_t instances — tr::net::udp_transport_t(bind_port, "127.0.0.1", peer_port) — and the routers/graphs above are unchanged.
+Going to a real socket is a one-line swap: replace the loopback endpoints with two udp_transport_t instances — tr::net::udp_transport_t(bind_port, "127.0.0.1", peer_port) — and the routers and graphs above are unchanged.
 That exact swap is udp_test.cpp’s two-node test, and the two-process UDP version powers the network benchmark.
+Measured hop and end-to-end figures are on the generated performance page.

-Two properties of this net plane worth knowing from day one:
+Two properties of this net plane are worth knowing from the first frame:

-• Routes cannot loop. dst only ever shrinks; a dst that revisits a node is malformed (ERROR{tr::path::invalid}).
+• Routes cannot loop. dst only ever shrinks — by a whole mount run per hop, never by nothing — so a route is finite and a physical cycle is harmless per-op: there is no revisit check and none is needed.
 No dedup tables, no hop counters — loop-freedom is by construction.

 Where to go next